handsomecode/InteractiveSideMenu/README.md

 }
 ```

-Also, you have possibility to update customization settings, e.g. set another options for landscape orientation.
-To do it, override ```viewWillTransition(to:with:)``` mehod and add desired parameters to ```transitionOptions``` property.
+To customize transition options for different orientations, override `viewWillTransition(to:with:)` and update the `transitionOptions`.
+This can also be done with trait collections using `traitCollectionDidChange(_:)`
 ```swift
 override func viewWillTransition(to size: CGSize, with coordinator: UIViewControllerTransitionCoordinator) {
     super.viewWillTransition(to: size, with: coordinator)